Sunil Mihindukula

-Mihindukulasuriya Sunil Kaithan Fernando (සුනිල් මිහිඳුකුල; 22 September 1960 – 30 May 2017), also known as Sunil Mihindukula, was a Sri Lankan journalist, film critic, and author.
-His work encompassed topics including cinema, literature, drama, and music.
+Mihindukulasuriya Sunil Kaithan Fernando also known as Sunil Mihindukula (සුනිල් මිහිඳුකුල), was a Sri Lankan journalist, film critic, and author.
+He was born on 22 September 1960.
+He is well known for his work in cinema, literature, and drama.

 Career

-Mihindukula's interest in films began while attending Maris Stella College in Negombo.
-After graduating, he worked with several media personalities, including Gunasiri Silva, Jayantha Chandrasiri, and Prem Dissanayake.
+Mihindukula's interest in films began when attending Maris Stella College in Negombo.
+After graduating, he worked with several media personalities, including Gunasiri Silva, Jayantha Chandrasiri and Prem Dissanayake.
 His career in journalism began at the Navaliya magazine, where he wrote articles on art that were edited by Jayantha Chandrasiri.
 In 1978, he began his career in film journalism with an article for Sakura Magazine, edited by Gunasiri Silva.
-Mihindukula continued to work with Silva on his publications and later contributed to Vichithra publications compiled by Prem Dissanayake in 1987.
-In 1979, he joined the Lankadeepa newspaper as a feature writer and joined the national political newspaper Sathdina, writing articles on literature.
-At the invitation of editor Wimalendra Wathuregama, Mihindukula also joined the film newspaper Piyakaru to write film critiques.
+Mihindukula continued to work with Silva on his publications and later contributed to Vichithra publications, which was compiled by Prem Dissanayake in 1987.
+In 1979, he joined the Lankadeepa newspaper as a featured writer and then joined the national political newspaper Sathdina, which he then wrote articles on literature.
+In the invitation, editor Wimalendra Wathuregama Mihindukula also joined the film newspaper Piyakaru to write film critiques.

-He also wrote articles as a freelance journalist for magazines such as Sinesith.
-In 1981, he wrote his first film review for Lankadeepa, covering Sugathapala Senarath Yapa's film, Induta Mal Mitak.
+Mihindukula also wrote articles as a freelance journalist for magazines such as Sinesith.
+In 1981, he wrote his first film review for Lankadeepa, which covered Sugathapala Senarath Yapa's film "Induta Mal Mitak".
 In the same year, he joined the editorial staff of Desathiya, published by the Government Information Department.
 In 1984, he wrote articles for the periodicals Kalpana and Peramaga.

 In 1988, Mihindukula joined the film newspaper Kala.
-In 1990, he joined as an editor for the cinema page of the Ravaya newspaper, and started working as a film writer for Udaya Tennakoon's Thira Tharu.
+In 1990, he joined as an editor for the cinema page of the Ravaya newspaper and started working as a film writer for Udaya Tennakoon's Thira Tharu.
 In 1991, he held the post of Publication Assistant at the Social and Peace Center.
 In 1994, he wrote for the film newspaper Rasa, edited by Ernest Waduge.
-Mihindukula joined Associated Newspapers of Ceylon Limited (Lake House or ANCL) as a full-time journalist in the mid-1990s and was appointed sub-editor of the Dinamina newspaper in 1995.
-He then became the deputy editor of the Sarasaviya newspaper and became the chief editor in 2009.
-During his tenure, he introduced ideas for literature, stage drama, and music.
+Mihindukula joined Associated Newspapers of Ceylon Limited (Lake House or ANCL) as a full-time journalist in the mid-1990s and was appointed as the sub-editor of the Dinamina newspaper in 1995.
+After that, he then became the deputy editor of the Sarasaviya newspaper and became the chief editor in 2009.